sayanchowdhury/words.yudocaa.in/content/fitness/index.md

 ### January 11, 2021

 ```
+- cw: 80.05 kgs (11/01/2021)

 - gw1: 78 kgs
 - gw2: 75 kgs
 - gw3: 73 kgs
 - gw4: 70 kgs
 - gw5: 67 kgs
 ```

+A good week.
+I'm down by 1.5 kgs, but since this is just the first week I'm not getting my expectations high.
+Hope to have a good second week.